Applies to: Windows 7

 Management based on Exchange ActiveSync is an industry standard for smartphones and other small-form-factor devices.
 Platforms such as Apple iPhone and iPad, Google Android, Nokia Symbian, and Palm support Exchange ActiveSync and mailbox polices to varying degrees.
 The blog post Updated - Comparison of Exchange ActiveSync Clients ( Windows phone, Windows Mobile, Android, Nokia, Apple, Palm ) compares support for Exchange ActiveSync across many different platforms.

-Configuration Manager 2012, now in beta 2 release, helps IT empower their users with the devices and applications they need to be productive, while maintaining the control necessary to protect corporate assets.
+Configuration Manager 2012 helps IT empower their users with the devices and applications they need to be productive, while maintaining the control necessary to protect corporate assets.
 It provides a unified infrastructure for managing mobile, physical, and virtual environments that allows IT to deliver and control user experiences based on user identity, connectivity, and device specifics.
-Along with all of the world-class inventory, operating system deployment, update management, assessment, and settings enforcement you’ve come to expect from Configuration Manager, the new release will deliver:
+Along with all of the world-class inventory, operating system deployment, update management, assessment, and settings enforcement you’ve come to expect from Configuration Manager, it delivers:

-You can find more information about the new updated capabilities involving the deployment of virtual applications in System Center Configuration Manager 2012 beta 2 release at Introduction to Application Management in Configuration Manager 2012.
+You can find more information about the new updated capabilities involving the deployment of virtual applications in System Center Configuration Manager 2012 at Introduction to Application Management in Configuration Manager 2012.

 IT Managers Selectively Embrace Consumerization, a commissioned study conducted by Forrester Consulting on behalf of Microsoft, February 2011